About Sandy Ridge

 - Each classroom has optimal natural daylighting and views to the outside.

-The site includes several nature trails intended to support learning opportunities about natural resources and preservation of plant species.
+The site includes a nature trail intended to support learning opportunities about natural resources and preservation of plant species.
 The site is directly adjacent to conservation land managed by the North Carolina Plant Conservation Program, Department of Agriculture and Consumer Services.
 The smooth coneflower, an endangered plant, is protected on this site.

-Interactive projection systems are provided in each classroom and in a computer lab.
+Interactive projection systems are provided in each classroom.

 Because the site was formerly a tobacco farm with several building foundations remaining on the property, the building massing and design uses barn vernacular for inspiration (gable roof form, 'lean-to' canopies and field stone base) as its primary elements of design.